 Circular Economy

-A circular economy is an economic system of closed loops in which raw materials, components and products lose their value as little as possible, renewable energy sources are used and systems thinking is at the core.
-The European Commission adopted the new circular economy action plan in March 2020.
-It is one of the main building blocks of the European Green Deal, Europe’s new agenda for sustainable growth.
+A circular economy is an economic system of closed loops in which raw materials, components and products lose their value as little as possible, renewable energy sources are used, and systems thinking is at the core.
+The European Commission adopted a circular economy action plan in March 2020.
+It is one of the main building blocks of the European Green Deal, Europe’s agenda for sustainable growth.

-The new action plan announces initiatives along the entire life cycle of products.
-It targets how products are designed, promotes circular economy processes, encourages sustainable consumption, and aims to ensure that waste is prevented and the resources used are kept in the EU economy for as long as possible.
+The action plan announced initiatives along the entire life cycle of products.
+It targeted how products are designed, promoted circular economy processes, encouraged sustainable consumption, and aimed to ensure that waste is prevented and that resources are kept in the EU economy for as long as possible.

-Although it is hard to choose one clear definition for the circular economy, many of them focus on the so-called 3-R approach:
+Although it is hard to choose one clear definition for the circular economy, many definitions focus on the so-called ‘3-R’ approach:

 Reduce